bhisaac/5eFP/5eFP-SRD.md

 #### Longer Casting Times

-Certain spells (including spells cast as rituals) require more time to cast: minutes or even hours.
-When you cast a spell with a casting time longer than a single action or reaction, you must spend your action each turn casting the spell, and you must maintain your concentration while you do so (see “Concentration” below).
+Certain spells (including spells cast as rituals) require more time to cast.
+When you cast a spell with a casting time longer than a single action, bonus action, or reaction, you must spend your action each turn casting the spell, and you must maintain your concentration while you do so (see “Concentration” below).
 If your concentration is broken, the spell fails, but you don’t expend a spell slot.
 If you want to try casting the spell again, you must start over.

+**Downtime Rounds.** Some spells can only be cast when completing a downtime round.
+These spells may take hours or even a day to cast.
+If the location where you are spending a downtime round loses HQ protection, you lose concentration and must use another downtime round at a location with HQ protection to cast it again.

 ### Range